Bomb (tank)

-Bomb is a Canadian Army Sherman Tank of the 27th Armoured Regiment (The Sherbrooke Fusilier Regiment) which landed at D-Day and fought across northwest Europe until the end of World War II, one of the few Canadian tanks that fought without interruption from D-Day to VE Day.
+Bomb is a preserved M4 Sherman tank.
+It was used by the Canadian Army 27th Armoured Regiment (The Sherbrooke Fusilier Regiment) which landed in France on 6 June and fought across northwest Europe until the end of World War II.
+It was one of the few Canadian tanks that fought without interruption from D-Day to VE Day.

 Today Bomb is preserved at the William Street Armoury in Sherbrooke, Quebec.

 Origins

-Bomb was built at General Motors' Fisher Tank Arsenal in Flint, Michigan as an M4A2 Sherman Tank, serial number 8007, the 898th vehicle built at the arsenal.
+Bomb was built at General Motors' Fisher Tank Arsenal in Flint, Michigan as an M4A2 Sherman Tank, serial number 8007.
 It was shipped to England, where it was issued with the War Department number T-152656.
 The tank was assigned to B Squadron of the Sherbrooke Fusiliers as the regiment converted from older training tanks to new Shermans in preparation for the invasion of France as part of the 2nd Canadian Armoured Brigade.
 The tanks of B Squadron all had names that started with B such as Barbara and Be Good.
-The name Bomb was inspired by the cap badge of the fusiliers which features a stylized grenade.
-The original crew was led by crew commander Sergeant Harold Futter.
-The driver was Lance-Corporal Rudy Moreault with co-driver Trooper "Red" Fletcher.
-The gunner was Trooper A.W.
-Rudolph and Trooper J.W.
-(Tiny) Hall was the loader.
+The name Bomb was inspired by the Fusiliers' cap badge which features a stylized grenade.